 The lavender had just been harvested.

-The campsite was only one kilometer from the city center, but because there ran a river in between we had to take a 5 kilometer detour.
-When we arrived I first wanted to take a shower, Bart said he wanted to go later so I decided to wait, so he wasn't by himself.
+The campsite was only one kilometer from the city center, but because there ran a river in between we had to take a 5-kilometer detour.
+When we arrived, I wanted to shower, Bart said he wanted to go later so I decided to wait so he wasn't alone.
 As it was only 19:00 we decided to rest a bit.
-We had bought beer, an orange, a melon, nuts, candy, and for the first time in all vacations we had music.
+We had bought beer, an orange, a melon, nuts, candy, and for the first time in all vacations, we had music.
 Bart had put a few songs on his mobile phone.

 While we were resting a cat came up to us to eat the remainder of the orange.
 It let us pet it and after taking a few pictures I decided it could prove to Bart that my socks weren't that smelly.

-We couldn't stop laughing while our neighbors had no idea what was going on.
+We couldn't stop laughing while our neighbors had no idea what was happening.

 Bram and the cat

 I told Bart we still needed to shower, and he said he already did.
 I thanked him for letting me know.
 Because it was cold and late I went to sleep without showering, everything (including ourselves) smelled anyway after a week of cycling.
 Today completed the first section of our cycling trip.
 There would be three: cycling to the route, completing the 100 cols tour, and returning home.